noahbenson/jekyll-now/_posts/2018-01-07-Cortical-Magnification.md

 ## Data

-Cortical magnification was calculated either on a per-face basis (i.e., using each face of the cortial surface) or by using path-based metrics in which a path is drawn over a small patch of cortex and the cortical surface length of the path is divided by the visual field path-length.
+Cortical magnification was calculated either on a per-face basis (i.e., using each face of the cortical surface) or by using path-based metrics in which a path is drawn over a small patch of cortex and the cortical surface length of the path is divided by the visual field path-length.
 Paths were drawn both radially (along iso-angular lines across a particular point) or tangentially (along iso-eccentric lines across a particular point).
 Per-face magnification was calculated in both